sustc-xylab/ARGpore2/README.md

 ## Using ARGpore2
 Once download ARGpore2 package, all needed analysis is wrapped up in one executable named **argpore.sh**.
 Please **use bash instead of sh** to initiate argpore.sh.

+**NOTICE:**
+	To avoid cross-writing of intermediate files, each ARGpore run should has a independent working directory

+	mkdir -p demo
+	cp test.fa demo
+	cd demo
 	bash $PATH_to_ARGpore2/argpore.sh -f test.fa -t 60 > ARGpore.log